 Despite this thoughtful exploration of the power of love, I have seen and heard many criticisms about the decision of the film to have Maleficent wake Aurora rather than Prince Philip.
-However, I think it is important to remember that a story that celebrates types of love other than the romantic does not by nature say that romantic love is therefore meaningless or somehow the same as other types of loves.
+However, I think it is important to remember that a story that celebrates types of love other than the romantic does not by nature say that romantic love is therefore meaningless.
 Rather, Maleficent reminds viewers that not only erotic love has the power to heal, to unite, or to seek forgiveness.
 Maleficent might be read as the story of a mother’s love and a celebration of the ways in which mothers sacrifice for their children to try to keep them safe.
-A mother’s love does not replace the love between a man and a woman.
+A mother’s love does not replace erotic love.
 It is different and separate.
 But that does not mean it is not worth honoring.

 Although I remain a little skeptical of Disney’s plans to remake seemingly all of their animated films, I have to admit that the remakes I have seen so far seem very thoughtful.
 They are not the same stories but in live-action, but rather expansions of the old stories that ask viewers to consider other types of relationships.
 Perhaps this will bother some viewers.
 But we always have the animated films to enjoy, as well.